felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 $myvar = 10 20 [30 40] 50 60;
 for $x $addr in $myvar with @maxdepth 1, @unwrap 1 do print($x [$addr])
 ```

+> Note that, similar to functions, commas between named attributes are optional.

 ### Attributes in `for` loops